SpaceForever/Spiral-Labs/kants-golden-rule.md

-r# Kant's Golden Rule
+# Kant's Golden Rule

-people should always be an end and not a mean
+people should always be an end and not a mean.
+Also supported by [[Mark Manson]]

 is this good?
 it doesn't seem like it